Kal Potassium 99

-Call your doctor if you have trouble swallowing a potassium chloride capsule or tablet.
+Call your doctor if you have trouble swallowing a Kal Potassium 99 capsule or tablet.
 You may be able to dissolve the tablet in water, or mix the medicine from a capsule with soft food.
 Carefully follow your doctor's instructions.

 Potassium-rich foods include: squash, baked potatoes (skin on), spinach, lentils, broccoli, Brussels sprouts, zucchini, kidney or navy beans, raisins, watermelon, orange juice, bananas, cantaloupe, and low-fat milk or yogurt.
 Consume only the daily amounts recommended by your doctor or nutrition counselor.